 Once prepared, brown sugar glazed carrots can be stored in a sealed container in the refrigerator for up to two days.
 They will soften further in the refrigerator, so it’s best to eat them as soon as possible.

 To reheat the carrots, your best bet is to warm them up in the microwave.
 This will help the carrots keep their texture and not get too soft.

 Can you freeze glazed carrots?

-I wish I had better news for you here, but freezing cooked carrots is not recommend.
-In almost all cases, soft cooked carrots will turn to mush once thawed.
+I wish I had better news for you here, but freezing cooked carrots is not recommended.
+In almost all cases, soft-cooked carrots will turn to mush once thawed.

 More great veggie dishes